 The face mesh is a 3D model of a face.
-It works in combination with the face tracker in Spark AR Studio to create a surface that reconstructs someone's expressions.
+It works in combination with the face tracker in Meta Spark Studio to create a surface that reconstructs someone's expressions.

 To add a face mesh: